mateusbatista4/loja_virtual/README.md

 In this version, im using Fluter Framework to build my E-commerce Mobile Application Fontend.
 The backend is running in Firebase (Firestore and Firebase-Authentication).

+In the future, i'll gonna build a Web frontend version, probably using Angular or Vue.JS Framework.

 ## Getting Started

 This project is a starting point for a Flutter application.